devfables/bot-framework-docs/articles/bot-design-conversation-flow.md

 Like apps and websites, bots have a UI, but it is made up of **dialogs**, rather than screens.
 Dialogs enable the bot developer to logically separate various areas of bot functionality and guide conversational flow.
 For example, you may design one dialog to contain the logic that helps the user browse for products and a separate dialog to contain the logic that helps the user create a new order.

-Dialogs may or may not have graphical interfaces.
+esDialogs may or may not have graphical interfaces.
 They may contain buttons, text, and other elements, or be entirely speech-based.
 Dialogs also contain actions to perform tasks such as invoking other dialogs or processing user input.

 ## Using dialogs to manage conversation flow